EnterpriseDB/tpa/docs/src/misc-troubleshooting.md

 ```

 To jump straight to re-run a particular task by specifying a tag--for example,
-to immediately run BDR tasks:
+to immediately run PGD tasks (the tag being `bdr` for legacy reasons):

 ```
 [tpa]$ tpaexec deploy <bdr-clustername> --tags bdr